NoxaGen/website_for_bee_apiary/README.md

 "Pasieka pod Brzozami" means "an apiary under the birches".

-Technologies i used in this project
+Technologies i used in this project:
 ____________

 HTML5,